Royal Society for Public Health

-Royal Society for Public Health (RSPH) is an independent, multi-disciplinary charity dedicated to the improvement of the public's health.
+Royal Society for Public Health (RSPH) is an independent, multi-disciplinary charity concerned with the improvement of the public's health.

-RSPH helps inform policy and practice, working to educate, empower and support communities and individuals to live healthily.
-Its vision is that everyone has the opportunity to optimise their health and wellbeing.

-RSPH's Chief Executive is William Roberts, while its current president is Professor Lord Patel of Bradford; current vice presidents are Natasha Kaplinsky OBE and Michael Sheen OBE.
+RSPH's Chief Executive is William Roberts, while its current president is Professor Lord Patel of Bradford; current vice presidents are Natasha Kaplinsky OBE, Professor Bola Owolabi and Michael Sheen OBE.
 It has a Royal Charter, and is governed by a Council of Trustees, all of whom are RSPH members.